 ]]>

-http://frontlinegeorgia.ge/en/?feed=rss2&p=681 0
+https://frontlinegeorgia.ge/en/?feed=rss2&p=681 0

-Workshop – Brave New Journalism: User Generated Content in the News & What Spreads Online http://frontlinegeorgia.ge/en/?p=673 http://frontlinegeorgia.ge/en/?p=673#comments Thu, 10 Sep 2015 10:28:56 +0000 http://frontlinegeorgia.ge/en/?p=673 Read more →]]> “Brave New Journalism: User Generated Content in the News & What Spreads Online” – the workshop conducted by Alicia Wanless within the frames of Frontline Club’s International Partners Project.
+Workshop – Brave New Journalism: User Generated Content in the News & What Spreads Online https://frontlinegeorgia.ge/en/?p=673 https://frontlinegeorgia.ge/en/?p=673#comments Thu, 10 Sep 2015 10:28:56 +0000 http://frontlinegeorgia.ge/en/?p=673 Read more →]]> “Brave New Journalism: User Generated Content in the News & What Spreads Online” – the workshop conducted by Alicia Wanless within the frames of Frontline Club’s International Partners Project.

 This two-day series of workshops delivers 5 modules from The SecDev Foundation training program, A Brave New Journalism, with the aim of introducing participants to investigative and verification techniques for using user-generated content in media as well as what content spreads online.